MewsSystems/gitbook-connector-api/use-cases/revenue-management.md

 ### Periodic updates and syncinc reservation data

-To keep reservations up-to-date and synced across your systems, first cache the reservation data retrieved from the initial reservation data pull.
+To keep reservations up-to-date and synced across your systems in real time, first cache the reservation data retrieved from the initial reservation data pull.
+Then use [WebSockets](../websockets.md) to listen for [Reservation Events](../websockets.md#reservation-event).

-Then use [Websocket],(../websockets.md) [Reservation Events](../websockets.md#reservation-event) to obtain the Ids of reservations that have been updated since the last reservation data pull (e.g. past 10 minutes).
-Once you have the ReservationId from the WebSocket message, retrieve the relevant reservations with [Get all reservations](../operations/reservations.md#get-all-reservations), filtering by ReservationIds and/or [*Updated* reservation TimeFilter](../operations/reservations.md#reservation-time-filter) in the last 10 minutes (or other similarly short time interval).
+Each time you receive a ReservationId from the Reservation event WebSocket message, retrieve said reservation with [Get all reservations](../operations/reservations.md#get-all-reservations), filtering by the `ReservationIds` obtained from the WebSocket message.

 ### Rate pricing

 To know the data about the rates of the enterprise, there are two relevant operations.
 [Get all rates](../operations/services.md#get-all-rates) can give you information about the names \(and ids\) of the rates in the property, their status, rate groups and restrictions.
 [Get rate pricing](../operations/services.md#get-rate-pricing) gives you the pricing of specific rate for a specific time period.
 In order to update rate prices, [Update rate price](../operations/services.md#update-rate-price) operation be used.
 Individual rate, resource category and time span can be chosen.

 To avoid heavy consumption of API resources, while keeping rate price data up-to-date in real time, use WebSockets to listen for [Price update events](../websockets.md#price-update-event).
-Then retrieve information about the relevant rates using [Get rate pricing](../operations/services.md#get-rate-pricing).
+Then retrieve information about the relevant rates using [Get rate pricing](../operations/services.md#get-rate-pricing), filtering by the relevant Rate Id.

 ### Restrictions